Master's Degree Programme in Food Development

 The final project aiming for the Master’s thesis in technology is based on independent, experimental research project in a laboratory.
-The research work is made under the guidance of a supervisor and takes three months.
+The research work is made under the guidance of a supervisor.
 The results obtained from the research project will be presented in a Master’s seminar using common procedures known from scientific meetings.
 The Master’s thesis will be written based on the results of the experimental work and a review of relevant background literature.

 Examples of thesis topics: